Tabung Haji

-Prior to the establishment of Lembaga Tabung Haji, there was no Islamic financial institution that provided services to the Muslim in Malaysia to save for hajj expenses.
+Prior to the establishment of Lembaga Tabung Haji, there was no Islamic financial institution in Malaysia through which Muslims could save for hajj expenses.
+The economist Mehmet Asutay has described Tabung Haji as the first Islamic ethics-driven company in the world.
 Even though several banks were already operating, the Muslims were reluctant to use conventional banking for their hajj savings because they wanted to ensure that their hajj savings were free from riba (usury) in order to attain a Mabrur (accepted) Hajj.